 As a general rule of thumb, the more your subject line sounds like it was written spontaneously and by an actual human, the higher your open rate will be.

 If possible, try and incorporate urgency and curiosity in your subject lines, and personalize your subject lines as well.

-2. Make it easy for your lead to take the next step
+2. Make it Easy for Your Lead to Take the Next Step

 See the difference?
 The easier it is for your SEO clients to follow through, the higher your chances of converting your clients.

-3. Keep your email short and sweet
+3. Keep your Email Short and Sweet

 According to statistics, if you want to get a reply with your email, you should aim to have your email be between 50 to 125 words.

-Remember: you’re not actually selling to your lead in your very first email to them — so you don’t need to ramble on and on about the advantages of working with your agency.
+Remember, you’re not actually selling to your lead in the first email to them — so you don’t need to ramble on about the advantages of working with your agency.

 Some folks find it difficult to remember to follow up.
-Others might be afraid of coming across as too pushy or aggressive, and yet others might (mistakenly) believe that follow-ups aren’t effective.
+Others might be afraid of coming across as too pushy or aggressive, and yet others might mistakenly believe that follow-ups aren’t effective.

-Well, here’s the thing: follow-up emails can actually get better response rates than your first email.
-According to this study, first emails get an 18% response rate on average, fourth emails get a 13% response rate, and sixth emails get an impressive 27% response rate.
+According to a study, first emails get a 30% response rate on average, fourth emails get a 13% response rate, and sixth emails get an impressive 27% response rate.

 No, that’s not necessary.
-It’s fairly simple to automate your follow up emails, even if you don’t have access to a fancy marketing automation platform or system.
+It’s fairly simple to automate your follow-up emails, even if you don’t have access to a fancy marketing automation platform or system.

-We all know that there are a ton of factors that influence a company’s SEO ranking (and that these factors are constantly changing).
+We all know that there are a ton of factors that influence a company’s SEO ranking and that these factors are constantly changing.
 This makes it pretty much impossible for an SEO agency to guarantee rankings — regardless of how capable they are.

-Bearing this in mind, don’t rashly promise your lead that they’ll rank within a certain period of time, even if you’re confident that your company can achieve this for them.
-You don’t want to overpromise, and land your company or colleagues in hot soup!
+Bearing this in mind, don’t rashly promise your SEO leads that they’ll rank within a certain period of time, even if you’re confident that your company can achieve this for them.

 When’s the best time to reach out to your lead?
 Well, given that most leads do business with the company that contacts them first, the answer is: as soon as they enter your system.

-3. Pander and grovel
+3. Pander and Grovel

 Why do we say so?
 Well, if you pander too much when communicating with your leads, they might take this to mean that you’re not confident in your agency’s services, or that you’re desperate for their business.
 Obviously, that’s a huge turn-off.